Launch Day

-The REDO Initiative by the WELLMADE Supply Studio is an original attempt to take on the fast furniture dilemma, beginning in our factory located in Rizal.
+The REDO Initiative by WELLMADE is an original attempt to take on the fast furniture dilemma, beginning in our factory located in Rizal.
 REDO is an aspiration brought forward by a commitment to enhance lives and communities through the preservation of local craftsmanship and traditions and the evolution of deadstock through innovative and sustainable practices.

 The two pillars of this project are sustainability and collaboration.